aubble/goTunneLS/README.md

 	nc -l 5000

 this opens up the nc application listening and accepting connections on port 5000.
-It then outputs whatever is recieved on these connections to stdout, which in this case is connected to your terminal.
+It then outputs whatever is received on these connections to stdout, which in this case is connected to your terminal.

 leave that nc running and open a new terminal side by side. now run